You have questions about workers compensation…we have answers.

 Wondering “When will workers comp offer a settlement?” or “Should I even accept this offer?”
 Here’s everything you should know.

-Whether you work in a warehouse or an office on the 87th floor, we all run the risk of suffering a work injury or illness.
-If you suffer an injury at work, you’re entitled to certain benefits to cover your medical expenses and lost wages.
+Whether you work in a warehouse or an office, we all run the risk of suffering a work injury or illness.
+Fortunately, if you suffer an injury at work, workers comp covers things like medical expenses and lost wages.

-But if you’re anticipating a settlement offer, there’s a lot more to consider than “When will workers comp offer a settlement?”
+If you’re anticipating a settlement offer, there’s a lot more to consider than the timeline.

 At first glance, workers compensation settlements sound enticing.
 You receive one lump sum payment (sometimes hundreds of thousands of dollars), which you will then use to cover your medical expenses and lost wages.
 If there’s anything left over, you get to keep it.